mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/advanced/prerequisites/index.md

 If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on a [CentOS 7 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.

 <p class="message--note"><strong>NOTE: </strong>
-Using these default images work, but due to missing optimizations, the created cluster will have certain limits.
-We suggest using <a href="../../../../image-builder/create-ami/">Konvoy Image Builder to create a custom AMI</a> to take advantage of enhanced cluster operations.
+The AMI images used in the default configuration work, but they are not recommended for production workloads.
+We suggest using the <a href="../../../../image-builder/create-ami/">Konvoy Image Builder to create a custom AMI</a> for production workloads.
 </p>

 ## AWS prerequisites